airosa/sdmx-prototype-json/proto-20121022/field-guide.md

 ### id

-*String* *nullable*.
+*String*.
 Identifier for an attribute.
 Example:

     "id": "COLLECTION"

 ### name

-*String* *nullable*.
+*String*.
 Name provides for a human-readable name for the object.
 Example:

     "name": "Observation status"

+### description

+*String* *nullable*.
+Provides a description for the object.
+Example:

+    "description": "Information on the quality of a value or an unusual or missing value."

 ### dimension